OctopusDeploy/docs/docs/deployment-patterns/rolling-deployments.md

 With this configuration, we run the entire website deployment step - taking the machine out of the load balancer, deploying the site, and returning it to the load balancer - on each machine in sequence as part of a rolling deployment step.

-## Rolling Deployments With Child Steps in Action {#Rollingdeployments-Rollingdeploymentswithchildstepsinaction}
+## Rolling deployments with child steps in action {#Rollingdeployments-Rollingdeploymentswithchildstepsinaction}

 This five minute video (with captions) will guide you through setting up a rolling deployment with child steps.rolling-deployments

 <iframe src="//fast.wistia.net/embed/iframe/7wfdk4vtge" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="640" height="360" style="margin: 30px"></iframe>

-## Rolling Deployments With Guided Failures
+## Rolling deployments with guided failures

 [Guided Failures](/docs/managing-releases/guided-failures.md) work perfectly with rolling deployments.
 If your deployment fails to one of the targets in your rolling deployment you can decide how to proceed.
 Imagine a scenario where you have three web servers in a load-balanced pool: `Web01`, `Web02` and `Web03`: